gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 <div style="text-align: justify">

-I wanted my first post to be about the node graph system that I created for my personal graphics engine called "RogueEngine".
+I wanted my first post on this blog to be about the node graph system that I created for my personal graphics engine called "RogueEngine".
 I may talk about the engine itself in another post but for now I'd like to focus on its UI. <!-- :grinning_face_with_big_eyes: -->

 As a teaser, here's a screenshot of the tool running our Revision 2023 demo: